Energy costs have rocketed to record highs, meaning much higher bills for all customers. Find out why, and what you can do to protect yourself.

 Energy companies have already reacted to the high wholesale costs by adjusting and withdrawing their tariffs from the market and replacing them with much higher tariffs.
 Suppliers have no fixed offers available that are cheaper or even close to the standard variable tariff.
 (And only the cap is preventing them from charging us all much more for the SVT – they have been losing money on SVTs due to even higher wholesale costs).

 This leaves existing customers with the choice of taking a new fixed deal at a much higher price, or letting their present deal run out and defaulting to the SVT.

 Until recently, fixed deals would have saved you money in the longer term, but with prices sky high at the moment, we think most people would be better off staying on the standard variable tariff up until wholesale prices drop.
 At that point, we expect lower tariffs to come into the market and we will be able to recommend the right one for each customer.

 Whilst you can't avoid higher prices, as your overall bill is almost certain to increase whoever you are with, you can make sure that you're on the best value tariff with your current supplier.

 How ismybillfair can help: -

-Things will certainly change, and new fairer deals for existing customers will come along in the coming months.
-When they do, we'll make sure to update our recommendations.
+As the cap increases even further in coming months, dragging the SVT higher, we expect that we will reach a point later in 2022 where there are new fairer fixed deals for existing customers.
+When this happens, we'll make sure to update our recommendations.
 We're here to help keep as many pounds in your pocket as possible.

 Co-founder and CEO, ismybillfair.com